-Democrats, Republicans spar in opening of public Trump impeachment hearings
+'Future of the presidency' at stake as Trump impeachment hearings kick off

 Republicans want to paint the hearings as a partisan exercise by Trump’s opponents who resented failing to gain more politically from former Special Counsel Robert Mueller’s investigation that detailed Russian interference in the 2016 election to boost Trump’s candidacy.
 Mueller documented extensive contacts between the Trump campaign and Russia but found insufficient evidence to prove a criminal conspiracy.

-Reporting by Matt Spetalnick and Patricia Zengerle, additional reporting by Susan Heavey, Ricard Cowan, Doina Chiacu, Lisa Lambert and David Morgan; Editing by Scott Malone and Will Dunham
+Reporting by Matt Spetalnick and Patricia Zengerle; Additional reporting by Susan Heavey, Karen Freifeld; Richard Cowan, Doina Chiacu, Lisa Lambert and David Morgan; Editing by Scott Malone and Will Dunham